What Exactly Is a Growth Mindset, Anyway?

 NLI’s research around growth mindset shows it affords organizations enormous benefits.
 One global pharmaceutical company saw a 14% jump in employee engagement since beginning its growth-mindset journey.
 Two years after launching its own growth-mindset initiative, HP Inc. saw a 22% jump in employee engagement.

-The reason for these gains is simple: Teams that can cultivate a growth mindset culture don’t think the way other teams in other organizations do.
-Rather than use a so-called fixed mindset, and see challenges as sources of threat, these growth mindset cultures see challenges as opportunities.
+The reason for these gains is simple: Teams that can cultivate a growth-mindset culture don’t think the way other teams do.
+Rather than having a fixed mindset and seeing challenges as threats, employees in a growth-mindset culture see challenges as opportunities.
 They leap at the chance to tackle a new problem.
 Sure, they may fail.
-But remember: the point of growth mindset isn’t to be the best — rather, to get better.
-So long as teams can learn from those failures, and do better next time, they can consider a failed venture a success.
+But remember: The point of a growth mindset isn’t to be the best — it’s to get better.
+As long as teams can learn from failure and do better next time, they can consider a failed venture a success.

 Finding a balance with growth mindset

-Where growth mindset does the most good is in daily conversations and check-ins.
+Growth mindset can be especially useful in daily conversations and check-ins.
 Managers who listen carefully when talking to their direct reports may notice self-defeating or fixed-mindset language.
-These include phrases like “I’m bad at…” or “I can’t…” A growth-mindset approach would turn those sentiments into phrases such as, “I currently struggle with…” and “I can’t…yet.”
+This includes phrases like “I’m bad at …” or “I can’t …” A growth-mindset approach would turn those sentiments into phrases such as, “I currently struggle with …” and “I can’t … yet.”

 These small tweaks lead to profound changes, especially when entire organizations put them to use.
 As you start to adopt these phrases in your own work, you may still struggle day to day.
 But eventually you’ll find the tasks that once produced extreme stress and anxiety are your greatest opportunities for growth.
 Even if you aren’t the best, you’ll have gotten better.
 And that’s what really counts.